 Treating Your Dog’s Red Paws

-Treatment of your dog’s red paws obviously will depend on what is causing the redness in the first place.
+Treatment of your dog’s red paws obviously will depend on what is causing the dog paw redness in the first place.
 If it is related to contact with anything, you will need to wash your dog’s feet thoroughly to remove the contaminants.
 If there is a bacterial or fungal infection going on, you may need to use antibiotics or anti-fungal medications prescribed by your vet.

-Sometimes if the inflammation and swelling is severe, or your dog is in a lot of pain, a vet may prescribe anti-inflammatories or corticosteroids either as oral meds or injected medications to help.
+Sometimes if the inflammation and swelling are severe, or your dog is in a lot of pain, a vet may prescribe anti-inflammatories or corticosteroids either as oral meds or injected medications to help.
 A dog may also require medications that help adjust blood chemistry levels for any imbalances that are found there.

-If your dog has a cut or laceration with a foreign body embedded deeply in the paw, surgery may be required in order to successfully remove it.
+If your dog has a cut or laceration with a foreign body embedded deeply in the dog’s paw, surgery may be required in order to successfully remove it.
 Additionally, if a dog has any kind of pustules or torn tumors that are causing redness and irritation, surgery might be necessary to remove those too, before proper treatment for pain and inflammation can be administered.